Site icon The Mac Security Blog

 What can you if you regret your recent purchase?
 It really depends on the retailer.

-Amazon usually has a decent return window—though it may not necessarily extend past Christmas.
+Amazon usually has a decent return window—though it may not necessarily extend much later than Christmas.
 With eBay, sellers choose whether or not to accept returns on a particular item; check the item’s listing for details.

 At least you don’t have to worry about Intego’s software being unsupported soon.
-Here are all of our Black Friday and Cyber Monday deals for this year—extended for Cyber Week through Sunday, December 3, 2023:
+Here are all of our Black Friday deals for this year—valid from Monday, November 25 through Sunday, December 1, 2024:

 Remember to use the links above to maximize your savings.
 And share these deals with your friends and family so they can save big as well!